mzalaya/screenkhorn/README.md

 Citation
 ========
-If you use this code, please cite:
+If you use this code in your research and find it useful, please cite it using the following bibtex reference:

 ```
 @misc{alaya2019etal,